Dagimbirhanu-B/LVM-logical-volume-manager-/README.md

 mkdir /data /log
 mount /dev/mapper/data_vg-data_lv /data
 mount /dev/mapper/data_vg-lv_log /log
+or  if the file naming hav '-' in ti mount /dev/mapper/u01--vg-u01--lv /u01
 ```
 # Update /etc/fstab (Optional) , this is to make mount persistent on reboot
 To ensure the logical volume mounts automatically on reboot, add an entry to /etc/fstab.
 Open the file in an editor: